Pramikha02/Pramikha02/README.md

 😄 Pronouns: She/Her <br>
 ⚡ Fun fact: I'm a perpetual New Kid - Having lived in several cities across India during my childhood, I'm a perpetual adapter who can easily adapt to new places,people and
              situations.
 Growth and progress in general are two key concepts that excite me.
-I have an insatiable thirst for knowledge and learning new skills !
+I have an insatiable and relentless thirst for knowledge and learning new skills !